 - A section specific to the subject specialism.
 The core reading for the relevant specialist applications exam will be suitable for revising for this section of the UK Practice Module exam.

-If you do not complete your UKPM within this time you will need to re-apply and you will be charged the exam fee.
+Examinations will be valid for a 90 day period.
+If you do not complete your UK Practice Module examination within this time you will need to re-apply and you will be charged the exam fee.

 You might also like